 Malaysia-Australia Free Trade Agreement (MAFTA)

-The Minister for Trade and Competitiveness, Dr Craig Emerson, and Malaysia's Minister of International Trade and Industry, Dato' Sri Mustapa Mohamed, signed the Malaysia-Australia Free Trade Agreement (MAFTA) in Kuala Lumpur on 22 May 2012.
-The agreement came into force on 1 January 2013.
+The Malaysia-Australia Free Trade Agreement (MAFTA) was signed in Kuala Lumpur on 22 May 2012, and came into force on 1 January 2013.

-MAFTA provides for improved access for Australian exporters to the Malaysian market and builds on the commitments made by both countries under the ASEAN-Australia-New Zealand FTA (AANZFTA).
-Under the Agreement, 97.6 per cent of Australia's exports (2011 figures) will immediately be tariff-free, rising to 99 per cent from 2017.
+MAFTA builds on the commitments made by both countries under the ASEAN-Australia-New Zealand FTA (AANZFTA) and provides improved access for Australian exporters to the Malaysian market.
+Under the Agreement, 97.6 per cent of Australia's exports (2011 figures) became tariff-free on entry into force, rising to 99 per cent in 2017.